Covid 19 Delta outbreak: 194 cases, Auckland border to lift on December 15 - NZ Herald

 Ardern said it was important community care was robust as to reduce the onward spread.

-On November 29, Cabinet will confirm Auckland's move into the traffic light system, into the red level, she said.
+On November 29, Cabinet will confirm Auckland's move into the traffic light system, into the Red level, she said.
+Ardern indicated the move to the new system would be very soon after the November 29 Cabinet meeting and would be a similar timeframe to level transitions as they have been in the past, when asked if it would be 24 hours or 48 hours from that time.

 The rest of the country will move at the same time as Auckland, the Government will confirm at that meeting.